rohan8789/capstone/README.md

 Project Walk through:

 1. We have 3 Dashboards: Public, NGO, Admin.
+   a.
 Respective routes are kept private until user is loggedIn.
+   b.
 Each Dashboard and its details persists on page reload.
+   c.
+One-to-many relation is established between user and training program form and NGO and its NGO registration form as well.
+   d.
+One-to-one relation between admin-user.